OBuckland/hostile-aliens/README.md

 ***

 ### **Description**
 This game is loosely based on the Space Invaders arcade game.
-The game has been built using JavaScript, HTML and CSS.
+The game has been built using an OOP approach and unit tested using Jest.
 The player presses the fire button to randomly hit one of the ships.
 There are 3 types of ships: mothership, defence ship and attack ship.
 The game is won when either the mothership is destroyed or all ships reach zero points.

 ---